AgneseLan/baleen-allometry/README.md

 ## Data :floppy_disk:

 The data are provided in the Data folder.
 Mesh files (PLY) needed to test postioning when importing landmarks are available at Phenome10k (https://www.phenome10k.org/).
-Zipped data need to be extracted before use.

 - __Landmark data__: *pts folder* <br />
 Text files with landmark coordinates for each specimen in PTS format.